turingschool/portfolios/students/1806-front/alexander-ela/2018107-alexander-ela-m3.md

 * [GitHub URL](https://github.com/alexanderela/movie-tracker)
 * [Original Assignment](https://github.com/turingschool-examples/movie-tracker)

-This assignment required me and my partner to construct a weather application using React and drawing realtime weather data from the Weather Underground API.
+This assignment required me and my partners to construct a site to track and view information about movies currently playing, using data from The Movie Database API.

 ##### Students: Alexander Ela, Alex Bruce, and Drake Bott
 ##### Evaluator: Will Mitchell